-DAR Museum Docents provide an invaluable link between our visitors and the collection.
+DAR Museum Docents provide a valuable link between our visitors and the collection.
 Trained in the decorative arts and tour techniques, docents offer guided tours of the 31 museum period rooms.
-DAR Members volunteer about 2 days a month and serve walk-in visitors as well as special groups and school children.
-New docents participate in a four-day training class on the museum collection, while experienced docents benefit from monthly educational meetings and trips to local museums and cultural attractions.
-Docent training takes place as needed.
+Docents volunteer about 2 days a month and serve walk-in visitors as well as groups and school children.
+New docents participate in an extensive training period, while experienced docents benefit from continuing education in the decorative arts, history, and museum practices.
 For more information, please contact the Assistant Curator of Education at 202-879-3341 or email email@example.com.

 The DAR Museum has internships available for undergraduate and graduate students interested in gaining experience in American history, decorative and fine arts, education, and collections management.
 Interns generally work 10- 20 hours per week for a period of 3-4 months.
 The internships are unpaid, but academic credit can be arranged in cooperation with your institution.
 Past interns have undertaken a wide variety of responsibilities and projects.

 More information about DAR Museum Internships can be found on the Career Opportunities page.

 Volunteers at the DAR Museum provide an invaluable resource.
 Other projects include:

 Helping with public programs